raymondbutcher/django-readwrite/README.md

             # Set HTTP_METHODS to force request methods to use a database.
             # This ensures that GET and HEAD requests use the read-only replica.
             # Adding None to the list means that it will also be used outside
-            # of requests (e.g. if your application access the database during
+            # of requests (e.g. if your application accesses the database during
             # process initialization).
             'HTTP_METHODS': ('GET', 'HEAD', None),

             # Set READ_ONLY to disable write SQL queries on a database.
             'READ_ONLY': True,

-            # Enable autocommit avoid creating transactions
+            # Enable autocommit to avoid creating transactions
             # on databases which will never have writes.
             'OPTIONS': {
                 'autocommit': True,